yashamon/web2/classes/analysis/analysis2020.md

 From the book linear algebra done right:
 1, 3,4
+From Rudin principles of math analysis:
+2, 5, 6, 7

 1) Prove that an infinite subset of a countably infinite set is countably infinite.
 1.1:  2, 3, 4, 5, 6a, 10